 Relationship with Other Agencies

-To report a crime or other incident you believe requires the attention of the University administration, contact the Department of Public Safety.
+To report a crime or other incident you believe requires the attention of the University administration, contact the Department of Public Safety and Security.
 If the situation is of an urgent nature, such as a medical emergency, first contact other emergency services through the Emergency 9-1-1 System.
 Notification of University personnel should take place after the emergency authorities have been notified.
 If you’ve been the victim of a crime, do not hesitate to seek the supportive assistance of a member of the Student Affairs staff, faculty supervisor, colleague or a close friend.
 If a potentially dangerous situation may exist on or near the campus, the Department of Public Safety, using current notification methods, will issue an immediate warning to all campus constituencies.

 Access by students, faculty, and staff to campus facilities is on a scheduled basis.
 The general public can attend cultural and recreational events on campus, with their access limited only to the facilities in which the events are being held.
 Access to the residence halls is limited to the residents and their authorized guests according to Residence Life policies.

 Residence hall security is a cooperative effort between the Department of Public Safety and Security and Student Life and Housing Services.
 Members of the Student Life and Housing Services, who live in the residence halls and are on call 24 hours a day, receive thorough training in the enforcement of residence hall safety and security policies.
 Students and their guests must adhere to University procedures regarding residence hall access.
 Desk attendants are assigned in each of the residence halls to monitor the entrance of residents and their guests.
 A telephone is available at the desk to contact the Department of Public Safety and Security or members of the Student Life and Housing Services staff.
 University employees have access to residence halls only when necessary.